uw-it-aca/scriptlocker/sh/decomission/README.md

 Usage: <code>decommision *helm-values-yaml-file*</code>

-When run from the root of the cloned app reposository and provided an application's helm values, produces instructions for removing kubernetes resources associated with the application as well as pointers to external dependencies and resources.
+When run from the root of the cloned app repository and provided an application's helm values, produces instructions for removing kubernetes resources associated with the application as well as pointers to external dependencies and resources.